 In the story we see Faizah in a paper boat.
 Find out how to make one of these and make your own boats in class.
-You can make one with author S K Ali in this YouTube video.
-In the video, S K Ali talks about writing things on the paper first.
+You can make one with author S. K. Ali in this YouTube video (4 minutes, 37 seconds).
+In the video, S. K. Ali talks about writing things on the paper first.
 Ask pupils to decorate their paper with:

-- What they like about themselves - Things they know to be true about themselves, such as a strength - Anything else they are proud of (linking back to earlier discussion).
+- What they like about themselves - Things they know to be true about themselves, such as a strength

+Anything else they are proud of (linking back to earlier discussion).

-Picnic picture
+Activity 11: Picnic picture